ramongranda/nebula-docs/README.md

 Precedence and behavior notes

 - Frontmatter inside `.md`/`.mdx` remains the authoritative source for page metadata used at runtime (title, description, template).
 The JSON metadata in `*.meta.json` is only consulted by the sidebar builder to construct labels, slugs and ordering.
 When possible keep display metadata in the page frontmatter and use `.meta.json` only for navigation overrides.
-- The builder filters files by extensions `['.md', '.mdx']` and ignores other files.
+- The builder filters files by extensions `['.md', '.mdx', '.mdoc']` and ignores other files.
 - Ordering is numeric; unspecified orders default to `999`, and items are sorted ascending.

 How to preview dev-only content